-5.25 As explained in the introduction, the call for sites invited land owners to offer land for more than just housing development, to enable the PSG to ascertain the scope for the MANP to secure other community benefits from land use planning decisions.
+5.26 As explained in the introduction, the call for sites invited land owners to offer land for more than just housing development, to enable the PSG to ascertain the scope for the MANP to secure other community benefits from land use planning decisions.
 These benefits have been considered as:

 - Category 1 affordable housing

 - Category 2 affordable housing

 - Category 3 affordable housing

-- New public car parking to serve the town centre - New public open space - Land for the relocation of the Marlborough Medical Centre
+- New public car parking to serve the town centre

+- New public open space

+- Land for the relocation of the Marlborough Medical Centre

-5.26 In this respect, the Barton Dene site (E) performs best as it is a Category 2 affordable housing site and will deliver Land for the relocation of the Marlborough Medical Centre and significant on site public open space.
-Sites A - D are also all Category 2 sites that will provide new public open spaces.
+5.27 In this respect, the Barton Dene site (E) performs best as it is a Category 2 affordable housing site and will deliver Land for the relocation of the Marlborough Medical Centre and significant on site public open space.
+Site D is also a Category 2 site that will provide a significant new public open space (as part of its landscape mitigation strategy).
 Sites I and J are Category 3 sites.
 The Cherry Orchard site (J) will include an area of public open space that may connect into the wider green infrastructure network to its south.